-Here's what God said (7:9), "Get up, go down against the camp, because I am going to give it into your hands."
-What did God say?
+Here's what God had said (7:9), "Get up, go down against the camp, because I am going to give it into your hands."
+What were God's words?
 Not, I might give.
 Rather, I am going to give.
 God gave Gideon a promise.
 He gave him a guarantee of victory based on His word.